 Many of the best fishing charters in Costa Rica are in its northwestern portion, specifically in the Gulf of Papagayo.

 The Papagayo Marina is home to arguably the largest roosterfish you can catch in the country.
-Other fish varieties such as tuna and sailfish can also be caught from its waters.
+Other fish varieties, such as tuna and sailfish, can also be caught from its waters.

 Aside from the marina being one of the newest in the country, the location is also marketed as “Costa Rica’s first luxury marina.”

-Schedule your Papagayo Marina fishing trip during the prime month of June.
+Best time: Schedule your Papagayo Marina fishing trip during the prime month of June.

 While coming to this part of Costa Rica proves to be more challenging than the other marinas, the place promises the ultimate sportfishing trip you can imagine.